 A number of options exist to expand the use of non-single-occupant vehicle trips, including, but not limited to, carpooling, transit, micro-transit bicycling, and walking.
-A strategy should be developed to assess VMT in Nevada and develop a strategy to reduce VMT.
+A strategy could be adopted to further assess and reduce VMT in Nevada.
 Options to be considered include:

-- Expand regional transit services through increases in trip frequency, service areas, and improved reliability while also providing greater incentives to increase transit service use. - Adopt a statewide transportation demand management program for large employers, requiring that employers actively participate in minimizing the vehicle trips created by their business. - Adopt pricing strategies such as increasing fuel taxes to reduce single-occupant vehicle usage/driving of personal vehicles. - Adopt parking pricing strategies such as implementing parking charges for parking lots of a certain size in select communities, while providing lower parking costs for carpools and vanpools to encourage the use of these services. - Adopt a statewide parking policy or policy limited to larger counties that eliminates or precludes minimum parking requirements and discourages single-occupant vehicle use and encourages the use of carpools, vanpools, and other modes of high-occupancy vehicle travel. - Adopt land use policies that discourage more-impactful development and encourage lessimpactful development, such as transportation impact fees based on projected increases/decreases in VMT and supports mixed use, high density, and/or infill development. - Evaluate a requirement for high-occupancy vehicle lanes, rather than general purpose lanes, for any proposed highway expansion.
+- Expand regional transit services through increases in trip frequency, service areas, and improved reliability while also providing greater incentives to increase transit service use. - Adopt a statewide transportation demand management program for large employers, requiring employers to actively participate in minimizing vehicle trips created by their business. - Adopt pricing strategies such as increasing fuel taxes to reduce single-occupant vehicle usage/driving of personal vehicles. - Adopt parking pricing strategies such as implementing parking charges for parking lots of a certain size in select communities, while providing lower parking costs for carpools and vanpools to encourage the use of these services. - Adopt a statewide parking policy or policy limited to larger counties that eliminates or precludes minimum parking requirements and discourages single-occupant vehicle use and encourages the use of carpools, vanpools, and other modes of high-occupancy vehicle travel. - Adopt land use policies that discourage more-impactful development and encourage lessimpactful development, such as transportation impact fees based on projected increases/decreases in VMT and supports mixed use, high density, and/or infill development. - Evaluate a requirement for high-occupancy vehicle lanes, rather than general purpose lanes, for any proposed highway expansion.